oroinc/documentation/user_guide/how_to_track.rst

 From now on, all the actions performed by the user at the Website within this session will be assigned to the campaign.*

 On some of the pages, actions are activated.
-For example, this is a piece of code on the cart page:
+For example, this is a tracking script on the cart page:

 .. code-block:: html